 Nonetheless, most consumers are willing to take inflation-related losses over time for the peace of mind in knowing they have a safety net built into their savings accounts.
 This common investment vehicle is more about holding value than about generating big gains.

 Pro tip: Online banks tend to have some of the best interest rates for savings accounts.
-One of our favorites is the CIT Bank Savings Builder account.
+See our favorite high yield savings accounts.

 2. Money Market Account